 Prepping for the opening of Barry O’s.
 Courtesy of Barry O’s Facebook page.

-Two friends who had met while working at Gallagher’s, Mike Pueppke and Kevin Massara, bought the location for $65,000 in 1982.
+Two friends who had met while working at Gallagher’s, Mike Pueppke and Kevin Massara, bought the location in the up-and-coming district in 1982.
 The self-described “poor boys who borrowed a dollar from all of their friends” spent another $20,000 to make the space which already included antique fixtures their own.
-The renovated space had exposed brick walls and floors and was decorated primarily in Egyptian red, a color that is somewhere between crimson and orange.
-They replaced the chandeliers to improve the lighting and added table tops that were created from sections of the bowling lanes from the Music Box, a bowling alley and ballroom that once stood at 19th and Capitol Ave.
-Other touches included French lithographs, ceiling fans and a canopied entrance.
+When it was finished, it featured exposed brick walls and was decorated primarily in Egyptian red, somewhere between crimson and orange on the color spectrum.
+They even added tabletops that were created from sections of the bowling lanes from the Music Box, a bowling alley and ballroom that once stood at 19th and Capitol Avenue.
+Finishing touches included French lithographs and a canopied entrance.
+It had come a long way from its days as a “cigar store” decades earlier.

 Looking west at the Howard Hotel with Mister Toad on the left and Barry O’s on the right.